cvidhyac/learn-python/README.md

 * How to check if list is empty?
 * How to check if list is not empty?
 * Remove duplicates from a list
+* How to skip count in a list?
+* What is the difference between sequence-controlled iteration and sentinel controlled iteration?

 Recollection questions-